Anne Hathaway Loves Her Body And ‘Oceans 8’ Castmates, Denies Rumored Drama

 “It’s been really amazing to watch the way certain members of the media have wanted us to fight each other and the way they wanted there to be competition and catfights, but we were all collaborating—all the time.
 Now, we’re friends,” she said.

-Ocean’s 8 stars Sandra Bullock, Cate Blanchett, Helena Bonham Carter, Sarah Paulson, Mindy Kaling, Anne Hathaway and Rihanna as a crack team of criminals who set out to steal a high-priced necklace at the Met Gala.
+Ocean’s 8 stars Sandra Bullock, Cate Blanchett, Helena Bonham Carter, Sarah Paulson, Mindy Kaling, Anne Hathaway, and Rihanna as a crack team of criminals who set out to steal a high-priced necklace at the Met Gala.
 It’s the newest installment in the Ocean’s franchise which originally starred Brad Pitt and George Clooney as the masterminds of a similarly ambitious caper.
 This time the women take the helm, though, subverting the original’s male-dominated cast.
 As Cinema Blend reports, Bullock and Blanchett admitted at a recent press conference that they’d had doubts the movie would ever be made.
 But the film will be released on June 7.